Voices of Poverty

 Larry’s kind heart is also visible when he talks about his youngest daughter and their recent reunion.
 “I was devastated because I was a terrible parent growing up.”
 Larry was in the transition of going to prison when his wife got pregnant.
 “I missed out on being there.
 I was staring at this child…mesmerized.
 She’s in college, studying to be a computer analyst.
 She was so morally intelligent, beyond sophisticated for an 18-year-old.”
 Larry also talks about the humbling experience of another man raising his children…“Humbly, meekly, modestly, I owe him a lot of gratitude and respect, because he raised my kids, probably better than…” There is a brief pause while tears fill Larry’s eyes.
 He then continues, “Probably better than me.”

 The next chapter of Larry’s life looks positive.
-With the help of Catholic Charities’ Gateways Community Living Program, Larry moved into his own apartment.
+With the help of Catholic Charities’ Community Living Program, Larry moved into his own apartment.
 This new path offers Larry the independence of his own home, with the support of case management.
 Even if Larry slips along the way, one single mistake won’t undo all of his hard work.
 “It’s relatively hard picking up the broken pieces of the past.
 I feel enthusiastic with moving forward and getting my own place, getting familiar with my daughter and maybe being some sort of support in her life.” photo by Mike Crupi, Catholic Courier

 Make a gift today to help others like Larry get the help they need.